-Curriculum Requirements.
-The M.A.B. degree requires 34 hours of coursework along with a technical paper.
 Each graduate student pursuing an M.A.B. degree must have an approved advisory committee consisting of at least two members.
 The committee chair must be a member of the AAEC faculty and the Graduate Faculty; the second member can come from any department within the University of Georgia.
-The committee must be chosen by the end of the second semester.
+The committee must be chosen before the end of the first semester.
 Selection of the advisory committee is based on the expressed desires of the student and the availability and willingness of faculty to serve.
 Final approval of the committee is made by the graduate coordinator.
+The advisory committee form must be submitted to the graduate program administrator.
 A unified set of courses that constitutes a logical whole - a student's Program of Study - must be selected by the student in consultation with the student's advisory committee.

 Prerequisites.
 Calculus, intermediate microeconomics, and probability, statistics or econometrics are prerequisites for the M.A.B. program.
 Econometrics, intermediate macroeconomics, and linear algebra are recommended.
-Any student not meeting these prerequisites will take coursework to meet the requirements in addition to the 34 hour minimum.
+Any student not meeting these prerequisites will take coursework to meet the requirements in addition to the 34-hour minimum.
 Any student not meeting these prerequisites that is accepted into the M.A.B. program will take coursework, identified through consultation with the graduate coordinator, to meet the requirements prior to beginning the program.

 Program of Study.
 A student's program of study and outline of a technical paper are developed in consultation with his or her advisory committee.
 This program of study is subject to approval by the graduate coordinator and the dean of the Graduate School.
 The minimum residence requirement is one academic year.
 A student's program of study should be submitted to the Graduate School no later than the end of the second semester.
-Only one hour of AAEC 8010 may count toward the required 34 hours of course work.
 The Program of Study (Non-Doctoral Professional Degrees) is available on the Graduate School website.
+All graduate students must meet with their major advisor to develop a course plan for the upcoming semester.
+Any deviation from the course plan must be approved by the major advisor.
 While an advisory committee will provide guidance in initiating a technical paper and in conducting the research, the responsibility for the completion of the paper is entirely that of the graduate student.
 The normal time for completing an acceptable paper is one semester.
-All M.A.B. students are required to give a departmental seminar on their technical paper prior to their graduation.
-The seminar must be scheduled with the chair of the Communications committee at least two weeks in advance.
+All M.A.B. students are required to give an oral presentation in the department on their technical paper prior to their graduation.
+The presentation must be scheduled with the graduate program administrator in advance in order to secure the necessary paperwork.